 On my trip, I visited a birthing center Shanti Uganda built to assist local mothers (many of them HIV-positive) who have virtually no other support for normal deliveries — and tragically minimal support for births with complications.
 Their work in that area is essential; in Uganda, one in twenty-five women in dies in childbirth.

-My trip with Shanti Uganda was ten days, and it included a trip to a national park and the impressive Murchison Falls; a safari with elephant, hippo, giraffe, lion, baboon, crocodile and warthog sightings; a white water rafting experience on the Nile; and time exploring the local markets and amazing restaurants of the capital, Kampala.
+My trip with Shanti Uganda was ten days, and it included a trip to a national park and the impressive Murchison Falls.
+We also experienced a safari with elephant, hippo, giraffe, lion, baboon, crocodile and warthog sightings; a white water rafting experience on the Nile; and time exploring the local markets and amazing restaurants of the capital, Kampala.
 But the truly unique part of our travel was living and working with and learning from the women of the Shanti Uganda community center.

 Through Shanti Uganda, I discovered a way to support meaningful work, both actively with my time and more passively with the money and supplies I could bring to the center.
 I felt like my contributions could make a real and palpable difference in the lives of people I grew to know and care for.